 In this feature, we will examine surveillance technologies that can be applied at the broad scale, midscale, and fine scale.
 The papers highlighted in this month’s feature apply forward stratigraphic modeling to improve geological models, classical reservoir engineering techniques to understand interwell connectivity in order to optimize waterflooding operations, and exciting new fiber-optic technology to characterize the performance of individual hydraulic fractures in unconventionals.
 I hope these articles help you to think about “framing” the problem you are trying to solve, like a photographer carefully selecting the right camera settings and lens for a specific shot, in order to select the right tools and methods to add value through surveillance.

 Recommended Additional Reading

 Patrick Miller, SPE, is a senior exploitation engineer in the Unconventional Centre of Excellence at Petronas Canada.
-With more than 14 years of experience in the energy industry, he spent the majority of his career at Talisman Energy/Repsol but joined Petronas Canada in 2019.
+With more than 15 years of experience in the energy industry, he spent the majority of his career at Talisman Energy/Repsol but joined Petronas Canada in 2019.
 Miller has held roles in technical assurance, reservoir engineering, field development, research, operations engineering, pipe-spool fabrication, and downhole tools.
-He has been an active volunteer on various SPE committees, including as committee chair for the 2020 SPE Canada Unconventional Resources Conference and the 2019 SPE Duvernay Workshop.
+He has been an active volunteer on various SPE committees, including in committee chair roles for the 2020 SPE Canada Unconventional Resources Conference and the 2019 SPE Duvernay Workshop.
 Miller holds BS and MS degrees in mechanical engineering from the University of Alberta.
-He is a member of the JPT Editorial Review Committee.
+He is a member of the JPT Editorial Review Board.